 When becoming an entrepreneur, it is possible to apply for a state funded start-up grant to ensure your livelihood during the beginning of the business operations.
 To read information about the start-up grant, please visit the TE Office website.
 It is also possible to attend entrepreneurship training courses.
 There are several operators organising such training, for example, the KOKOMA MOOC free online course for immigrant entrepreneurs in easy Finnish.

 If you are looking to build entrepreneurial networks in Lahti, you can apply, for example, to join the StartHub start-up community, a joint effort of the City of Lahti, LAB University of Applied Sciences and Isku to promote growth entrepreneurship.
 Other organisations promoting the interests of businesses are the local Chamber of Commerce and the Suomen Yrittäjät business association.
 The Suomen Yrittäjät also has a regional branch in Päijät-Häme which is further split up into local municipal branches.
-You can see the contact information of each municipal branch on this website (in Finnish).
+You can find more information about the local branches on this website.
 For already operating businesses, you can take advantage of the mentoring services of experienced business mentors through Business Mentors Finland.